China banks warn of rising bad loans and falling margins as economy slows

 In addition to increasing bad loans, China's slowing economy raises the likelihood of more interest rate cuts, which would further pressure the banks' net interest margins (NIM), the spread between the lending and borrowing rates that banks earn.

-BOC, the country's fourth-biggest lender, said on Friday it faces margin pressure in the second half of the year from interest rate liberalization.
+BOC, the country's fourth-biggest lender, said on Friday it faces margin pressure in the second half of the year from interest rate liberalisation.

 The People's Bank of China has cut interest rates five times since November, and in the first-half all the banks reported lower NIMs.